montyaggie/tamufeed.js/README.md

 ## Templates

-We the integrator to customize the HTML output via templates, that you host in your markup.
-Their variables, where the script injects its content, are always delimited by mustache/handlebar characters like this:
+The software allows the integrator to customize the HTML output via templates that you host in your HTML.
+You need to provide these templates (as demonstrated in the example):
-`{{LookMaImaVariable}}`.
-The meaning of the variables should be fairly intuitive, from how they are used by the demo.

 * `feedTemplate` governs what feeds will be marked up with
 * `entryTemplate` controls the display of entries (of all types)